encode/databases/README.md

 query = "SELECT * FROM HighScores"
 rows = await database.fetch_all(query=query)
 print('High Scores:', rows)

+# In order to work on MSSQL server on *nix systems, Microsoft ODBC driver for SQL server needs to be installed.
+# Database url for MSSQL server can be passed as following
+db_url = 'aioodbc+mssql://db_user:db_password@localhost:port/db_name?driver=ODBC+Driver+17+for+SQL+Server&paramstyle=qmark'
 ```

 Check out the documentation on [making database queries](https://www.encode.io/databases/database_queries/)